bgdnvk/hashnode-backups/ckz0rd5kh00mgmjs1ewyhf331.md

     </dependencies>
 ```

-You can get all of this from initializr: https://start.spring.io/
+You can use [Spring Initializr](https://start.spring.io/) as well to set up your project, it's highly recommended.

 ## Postman

-In order to make calls to the server I'm going to be using Postman: https://www.postman.com/
+In order to make calls to the server I'm going to be using [Postman](https://www.postman.com/)
-Although there are many alternatives
+Although there are many alternatives.

-# Understanding the different elements of our code
+# Architecture and code

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1643513256644/OGcFKSGAZ.png)
 The "folders" are called packages, once you create them: inside you can make classes, interfaces, etc.